Voting Record — David Maclean MP, Penrith and The Border (10394)

 3 Aug 2006Became Chairman, Statutory Instruments (Select Committee)

-3 Aug 2006Became a member of the Liaison Committee
+3 Aug 2006Became Member, Liaison Committee

 26 Jul 2006Became Chairman, Statutory Instruments (Joint Committee)